 No. The conversion of your medical file to the correct file format must be done by yourself using the PatientSupportR software.
 In this way we want to guarantee absolute safety with PatientSupportR.
 Only you can decide whether you want to “convert” the medical data in your file to the file format of another country.

 PatientSupportR has made this conversion as easy as possible.
-On your “smart stick” we have burned conversion software for your specific situation.
+On your “mova” we have burned conversion software for your specific situation.
 After unlocking the software you will be asked by SMS confirmation whether you want to “convert” your file or not.
 To start the conversion you only need to click on “convert file format”.

 All structured and unstructured text is included when you move your medical records.
 Medical images are currently not included.
 They are not in the standard national format that different countries use for export and import of medical files and PatientSupportR cannot move them.